 Scroll

-Broadway Bark Dog Park has been a beloved open space along the South Broadway corridor, a daily gathering spot for Denver dog owners, families, and neighbors of all backgrounds.
+Broadway Bark Dog Park, located at the corner of Dakota and Cherokee Street in the Broadway Park neighborhood β€” one block from the Alameda Light Rail Station β€” has been a beloved open space along the South Broadway corridor, a daily gathering spot for Denver dog owners, families, and neighbors of all backgrounds.

 "This isn't just a dog park.
 It's where our neighborhood comes together, every single day."

 Transparency is important: this is a temporary use.
 The land will eventually be developed, and no one is asking to stop that.
-Broadway Bark exists because a private owner made the decision to make transitional land available to the public while it awaits its long-term future — and to make the investments and maintenance commitments necessary for it to function as a genuine public amenity.
-State law supported that decision: under Title 32 of the Colorado Revised Statutes, a property tax exemption was available provided certain conditions were met, including leasing the property to a subdivision of the State of Colorado and dedicating it to public use and benefit.
+Broadway Bark exists because a private owner made the decision to make transitional land available to the public while it awaits its long-term future β€” and to make the investments and maintenance commitments necessary for it to function as a genuine public amenity.
+State law supported that decision: under Title 39 of the Colorado Revised Statutes, a property tax exemption was available provided certain conditions were met, including leasing the property to a subdivision of the State of Colorado for public use and benefit.
 Those conditions were met.
 The City Assessor recognized that, honored State law, and granted the exemption.

 Free